jentery/508v4/keywords.md

 * **collection** (or set collection): a mechanic that encourages players to collect sets of items; common in party games and hand management
 * **collusion**: when players form secret agreements during a game; some games, including secret identity games, encourage collusion
 * **components**: tactile parts or bits of a game
-* **cooperation**: games where players win or lose together through mutual reliance, usually without a referee or moderator; also refrains from pitting players against each other (compare with negotiation)
+* **cooperation** (or co-op): games where players win or lose together through mutual reliance, usually without a referee or moderator; also refrains from pitting players against each other (compare with negotiation)
 * **deck or pool building**: players have a personal pool/collection of cards/tokens that provide different actions and/or resources; a subset of those cards/tokens is randomly drawn each turn; players manage the contents of their pool/collection by adding and removing cards/tokens over the course of the gameplay, often through actions provided by the cards/tokens themselves; over time, players build decks/pools that are more and more specialized and effective towards some purpose.
 * **deduction**: forming conclusions based on available premises; includes social deduction where players may guess the identity of other players
+* **default settings**: the conditions, options, and mechanics assumed by the game and its manual; may be adjusted through house roles, mods, or the like
 * **dexterity**: games that involve physical dexterity to perform actions or tasks
 * **drafting**: players pick cards, dice, or tokens from a limited subset, such as a common pool, to eithr gain some advantage (immediate or longterm) or assemble hands of cards or collections of dice/tokens used to meet objectives within the game
 * **dynamics**: embodied patterns of play
 * **edition**: a particular form or version of a game; used to develop a game over time but also to apply special interests or themes to it
+* **elimination**: when a player can be eliminated from the game and play continues without them
 * **end/win conditions**: the conditions that result in the conclusion of a game; mechanisms include empty hands, group or individual achievements, set collections, area control, arrival at a destination, the expiry of time, the end of a story, player elimination, a score, and the conclusion of a scenario or level
 * **escape**: a puzzle-based collaborative mechanic in games; also manifests as a theme via the escape room
 * **eurogame**: a strategy-driven game with indirect player interaction (or conflict), abstract physical components, balance, and little (if any) chance or randomness (compare with ameritrash)